 Before the establishment of Israel and in the first years after independence, the “status quo” arrangement served as a consensual framework for relations between observant and non-observant Jews in the country.
-In recent years, however, complex processes in Israeli society have caused the "status quo" to lose much of its force.
-The distressing result is that the common frameworks have been undermined, the internal fissures have grown wider, and the conventional mechanisms for resolving disagreements have been significantly weakened.
+Complex processes in Israeli society, the shifting relations between Israel and the Diaspora, and changes in Western society in general have undermined this common framework, broadened the internal fissure, and significantly weakened the accepted mechanisms for resolving disagreements.

 The proposed covenant derives from the growing sense of many people, from all sectors of Israeli life, that a new framework agreement between observant and non-observant Jews in Israel is required.
 Underlying the covenant is the recognition that it is crucial to create a basis for agreement among the various sectors of Jewish society, finding a workable joint path and entrenching it in legislation.

 Israel Harel, the former head of the Council of Jewish Settlements in Judea, Samaria, and the Gaza District, initiated the discussions between Professor Ruth Gavison and Rabbi Yaacov Medan and suggested the novel course of a dialogue between two persons rather than a larger forum.

 The Gavison-Medan Covenant is distinguished from other similar documents in a number of ways.

 The time dimension: Prof. Gavison and Rabbi Medan worked on the Covenant for three years—a much longer period than that devoted to similar endeavors.
 They conducted a through and comprehensive exchange of ideas about all of the controversial issues that divide the groups with which they are affiliated.